 About our services

-The paediatric service at Mater Private offers medical and surgical treatment for children from the ages of 2 up to 14 years old.
+The paediatric service at Mater Private Network offers medical and surgical treatment for children from the ages of 2 up to 14 years old.
 The specialties covered include:

 - Cardiology: we work with the cardiac team at Crumlin’s Children’s Hospital to perform cardiac ablation procedures.

 - Ear, Nose and Throat (ENT): adenotonsillectomy, microscopy of ear, grommet insertion and other minor ENT surgical procedures.